dulibrarytech/lisd-app/README.md

 0.1.2	7-10-17		Fixed issue with redirect to 403 page upon invalid login credentials
 					Temporarily disable Admin link and functionality for agile development

+0.1.3	9-11-17		Added "None" option to ACRL framework fields
+					Add form validation on course data fields
+					Use default value if a property dropdown placeholder is selected Automatically submit a 0 for student count value if a field is submitted empty (ease of use)